geseib/tgwwalk/2.singleaccount/README.md

     ```

 1. Notice that there is only one next-hop address for each of the VPCs CIDRs.
 We can fix this by allow Equal Cost Multipathing (ECMP).
-    Back in config mode we will add maximum-paths to 8:
+    Back in config mode we will set maximum-paths to 8 in our BGP router:

+    ```ip-10-4-0-17# config t
-    `ip-10-4-0-17# config t router bgp 65001 address-family-ipv4 maximum-paths 8 end`
+      router bgp 65001
+      maximum-paths 8
+      end
+    ```

     Now, run **sh ip ro** command again.
 See, both the tunnels are showing up!

           ```